Essen Hauptbahnhof: 2008–2010 reconstruction

 The entire concourse of the station building was gutted and rebuilt with 5,700 square metres of retail space.
 The facades were renovated and the main passage widened.
 The southern entrance was rebuilt with two glass pavilions, which now house the Deutsche Bahn travel centre and the Ruhrbahn customer service centre.
 The former glass cafe rotunda was demolished in 2009 and replaced by a rectangular, glass extension, which is used by a fast food restaurant.
 Lifts were installed on the five platforms to give them barrier-free access for the disabled.
 Similarly, the platform surfaces and platform canopies were repaired and the sound system and lighting were replaced.
 The Bahnhofsmission (station mission) was given a larger office at the taxi waiting area on the north side, outside the entrance building.
 There is also a "kids lounge" for children travelling alone.

 The station concourse was out of use from September 2008.
 It was reopened to the public on 21 December 2009.
 The official opening took place on 16 January 2010 in the presence of Federal Minister of Transport Peter Ramsauer, Minister-President of North Rhine-Westphalia Jürgen Rüttgers, and Deutsche Bahn Chief Rüdiger Grube.
 During the renovation of the lobby, the platforms were only accessible via tunnels from the west (station underpass/Freiheit) and east (side entrance opposite the Haus der Technik).
 In addition Essener Verkehrs-AG relocated the bus stops from the underpass to the north and south exits.
 The then Essener Verkehrs-AG (now Ruhrbahn) opened its €7.8 m customer centre at the southern entrance on 12 April 2010.
 There is a photovoltaic system on the roof that can generate up to 23,300 kilowatt-hours of electricity per year.
 Furthermore, the two pedestrian underpasses in the east and west and the long-distance bus station in the south were renewed.
 In addition, the plazas north and south of the station were rebuilt.
 The eastern tunnel, which had been closed for the installation of a lift, was reopened in October 2011.

 Services

 According to DB information, 123 long-distance trains, 198 local trains and 403 S-Bahn trains served the station every day in 2010.

 Long distance trains

-The station is served by the following long-distance services (as of 2023):